-Business process management suites are intended for general business processes, providing capabilities such as simulations (for what-if scenarios), verification, and optimization.
+Business process management suites are intended for general business processes, providing simulations (for what-if scenarios), verification, and optimization.

 RPA platforms use software bots to perform repetitive functions on behalf of humans.
-They can save lots of time for functions that are highly predictable.
+They can save time for highly predictable functions.

-RPA and templated approaches to automation that take advantage of optical character recognition can also be used for processes involving documents.
-These are considered “low code” platforms because they don’t require detailed programming.
-Rather, they involve templates or labels that detail which fields to extract from a given document.
+RPA and templated approaches to automation that take advantage of optical character recognition can process structured documents.
+Considered “low code” platforms, RPA and templated approaches don’t require complex programming.
+Instead, they involve templates or labels fields to extract from a given document.
 That approach works well with highly structured documents, where you can be sure the same data will be in the same place every time.

-The vast majority of documents most companies deal with, however, are unstructured – meaning you don’t know where relevant information may fall in any given document.
+However, the vast majority of documents most companies deal with are unstructured – meaning you don’t know where relevant information may fall in any given document.
 Think emails, Word documents, PDFs, even images.

 A deeper look at intelligent automation

 Indico’s Intelligent Process Automation platform falls under this category.
-Although it includes advanced AI technologies including deep learning and natural language processing (NLP) that enables it to “read” most any kind of unstructured content, the platform is simple to use.
-In fact, it’s intended to be used by line of business process owners – the folks who know the processes best.
+Although it includes advanced AI technologies, including deep learning and natural language processing (NLP) that enable it to “read” most any kind of unstructured content, the platform is simple to use.
+It’s intended to be used by business process owners – the folks who know the processes best.
 We turn these folks into “citizen data scientists,” meaning they can use the Indico platform to create powerful document process automation models but require no IT expertise or programming know-how.

 “Technologies to automate content ingestion, such as signature verification tools, optical character recognition, document ingestion, conversational AI and natural language technology (NLT) will be in high demand,” Gartner says.
 “Organizations will need such tools to automate the digitalization and structuring of data and content – for example, automating the process of digitalizing and sorting paper records.”

-We totally agree with that assessment.
-The only question is which toolset do you employ?
-Our argument is that an intelligent document processing platform like Indico’s makes the most sense because it can handle any type of content you throw at it – structured or unstructured – making it applicable to most any use case.
+We agree with that assessment.
+The only question is, which toolset do you employ?
+We argue that an intelligent document processing platform like Indico’s makes the most sense because it can handle any content you throw at it – structured or unstructured – making it applicable to most any use case.